This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Warm Spices

-If you don’t have ground cinnamon and nutmeg, it isn’t an authentic southern sweet potato pie.
+It isn't an authentic southern sweet potato pie if you don't have ground cinnamon and nutmeg.
 I discovered, however, that the added warm tone provided by ground ginger is like having the greatest background singers.
 This blend is way better than any pumpkin pie spice.

 Evaporated Milk